Current Price: $24.99

 Something interesting about these catfish is how they supplement their oxygen intake by breathing atmospheric air.
 They do this by darting up to the surface, taking a gulp of air, and darting back down to the substrate.
 This is perfectly normal behavior which adds to the charm of their clownish behavior.

-Setup Considerations: Corydoras can be found on a wide range of substrates in the wild ranging from mud to sand to rock.
+Corydoras can be found on a wide range of substrates in the wild ranging from mud to sand to rock.
 However, all the species we have kept have greatly appreciated a substrate of fine sand which they constantly sift through for food, often burying their faces up to their eyeballs as they push into the sand.
 Fine sand is not strictly necessary and they will do just fine on a wide variety of substrates, or even on the glass bottom of an aquarium, but, if you can provide sand, you will see a lot of really enjoyable behavior as they root around for food.

-Specific Care Requirements: This fish is highly gregarious and only truly thrives when kept in groups...the bigger the better.
+This fish is highly gregarious and only truly thrives when kept in groups...the bigger the better.

-Diet: Omnivore.
 Corydoras need protein rich foods in order to thrive.
 Unfortunately, they are often sold as "cleaner" fish with the expectation that they will get enough nutrition by sucking algae and other gunk from the substrate.
 While they do need some plant matter in their diet, they are not effective algae eaters.
 In fact, for optimal health, it is recommended that they be target fed a variety of sinking pellets and wafers, as well as the occasional offering of frozen and live foods.
 They can eat quite a lot, but are somewhat slow feeders.
 We have found that regularly feeding long-lasting foods such as large pellets, wafers, and Repashy and letting the Corys graze on these foods for a few hours at a time helps keep them fat and sassy.

 Ratings & Reviews:

-Location: WY, United States
+Location: Wyoming, United States

 Shipping: Please review checkout for final shipping options based on items selected, quantity, and groupings.
+Heat or cold packs will be included as needed at no extra cost.